Park and Green Space Projects

 Revitalizing this park had been long overdue, and now we are working to refresh this space to increase its use and benefit to the community it services.

-Damon Welch Park Project
+Damon Welch Park Project (Formerly Jay C. Park)

 Reimagining this park to better use the space it possesses, the new park will host a new walking loop, pickleball courts, volleyball court, playground, and shelter space for community use.
+Continuing to implement the Park's Masterplan, this project is currently in the planning and development phase.